Lorna Luft: Author

 Luft is the author of the 1998 book Me and My Shadows: A Family Memoir.
-Among its revelations is that she had an affair with Barry Manilow in 1971.
-In 2001, the book was adapted as an Emmy-winning TV miniseries called Life with Judy Garland: Me and My Shadows.
+Among its revelations is the fact that she had an affair with Barry Manilow in 1971.
+In 2001, the book was adapted as an Emmy-winning TV miniseries titled Life with Judy Garland: Me and My Shadows.
 It stars Judy Davis as the adult Judy, Tammy Blanchard as the teenage Judy, Hugh Laurie as Vincente Minnelli, Victor Garber as Sid Luft, and Marsha Mason as Ethel Gumm.
-Luft is the co-author, asking with film historian Jeffrey Vance, of the 2018 book A Star Is Born: Judy Garland and the Film That Got Away, which she describes as "a vivid account of the film classic's production, loss, and reclamation."
+Luft is the co-author, along with film historian Jeffrey Vance, of the 2018 book A Star Is Born: Judy Garland and the Film That Got Away, which she states is "a vivid account of the film classic's production, loss, and reclamation."

 Personal life

-Luft participates in various children's and AIDS-related charities, including the annual Los Angeles AIDS Walk and The Children's Wish Foundation International.
-Luft and first husband Jerry Memberg, better known as Jake Hooker, were divorced in 1993.
-They had two children together, a son, Jesse, and a daughter, Vanessa and four grandchildren.
-She currently resides in Palm Springs, California, with her husband, the British-born composer and arranger, Colin Freeman.
+Luft participates in events which are held by various children's and AIDS-related charities, including the annual Los Angeles AIDS Walk and The Children's Wish Foundation International.
+Luft and her first husband Jerry Mamberg, also known as Jake Hooker, divorced in 1993.
+They had two children together, a son, Jesse, a daughter, Vanessa, and have four grandchildren.
+She currently resides in Palm Springs, California, with her second husband, the British-born composer and arranger, Colin Freeman.

 Health

-In June 2015, Luft revealed that she had cancer.
-Consequently, the U.K. tour of Judy - The Songbook of Judy Garland concluded early on July 11, and she returned to the U.S. for surgical treatment.
+Luft was diagnosed with breast cancer in 2012 and she finished her last chemotherapy treatment in 2013.
+Two years later, the U.K. tour of Judy - The Songbook of Judy Garland concluded early on July 11, 2015, and she returned to the U.S. for surgical treatment following a re-emergence of the breast cancer.

-In March 2018, Luft was diagnosed with a brain tumor after collapsing following a London performance.
+In March 2018, Luft was diagnosed with a brain tumor after she collapsed following a performance in London.

-Later that month, Luft underwent surgery to remove the tumor.
-The surgery was successful, and Luft has since recovered.
+Later that month, Luft underwent successful surgery to remove the tumor.